 - Current Job

-- History of when/where/what times you have crossed borders – including state ports where there are border checks
+- Complete history of all border crossings – including state ports where there are border checks

 You should be aware that as a general rule courts do not grant you the same protections for information regarding your border crossings that they do for other types of personal information.
 The government is given more latitude in the collection and use of private information as crossing a border is not considered a constitutional right.
 When Canadian information is pulled into the U.S. database, or vice versa, it is not subject to the privacy laws of the originating country, but rather the policy of the country now holding the information.

-Some of this information can also make it’s way into the private sector.
-For example, the U.S. scans license plates at many ports and the record of your passage is retained in various government databases.
+Some of this information can also make its way into the private sector.
+For example, when the U.S. scans your license plate at a border crossing, the record of your trip is retained in various government databases.
 The National Insurance Crime Bureau (NICB), a not-for-profit organization funded by insurance companies, is given access to that information for the stated purpose of detecting stolen vehicles or insurance fraud.

 Scamming the System